vizzuhq/ipyvizzu/docs/tutorial/chart_settings.md

 #### Begin

-if `display` is set to `DisplayTarget.BEGIN`, the chart is displayed after the cell of the constructor.
+Chart is displayed after the cell with the chart constructor if `display` is set to `DisplayTarget.BEGIN`.

 ```python
 from ipyvizzu import Chart, DisplayTarget